2.Creating a New Manga and Storyboard

 [Memo]

-Selecting the [File] menu > [Preferences] > [Ruler/Unit] allows you to change the unit of measurements such as the paper and brush size to [px] or [mm].
-Set [Unit of length] under [Unit] to the unit you want to use and click [OK].
+By selecting the [File] menu > [Preferences] > [Ruler/Unit], units of measurements for things such as the paper and brush size can be changed to [px] or [mm].
+Set [Unit of length] under [Unit] to the desired unit and click [OK].

 1 Select the [File] menu → [New].